 As the final curtain falls on this novel, I predict you will either love this book for its brilliance or hate it for its absurdity.
 Either way, the parallel lives of Anton (Chekov) and Antosha will haunt you long after you close the final page.

 Caroline Adderson is the author of four other novels and two collections of short stories for which she has rightfully won many awards.

 Valerie Green was born and educated in England where she studied journalism and law.
 Her passion was always writing from the moment she first held a pen in her hand.
 After working at the world-famous Foyles Books on Charing Cross Road, London, followed by a brief stint with M15 and legal firms, she moved to Canada in 1968 where she married and raised a family, while embarking on a long career as a freelance writer, columnist, and author of over over twenty non-fiction historical and true-crime books.
 She is currently working on her debut novel Providence, which will be published soon as the first of The McBride Chronicles, an historical four-generational family saga bringing early BC history alive.
 Now semi-retired (although writers never really retire!) she enjoys taking short road trips around BC with her husband, watching their two beloved grandsons grow up and, of course, writing.
-Editor’s note: Valerie’s most recent contributions to The Ormsby Review are reviews of books by Dean Unger, Jody Hedlund, Dora Dueck, Tara Moss, Heige Boehm, and RM Greenaway.
+Editor’s note: Valerie has recently reviewed books by Dean Unger, Jody Hedlund, Dora Dueck, Tara Moss, Heige Boehm, and RM Greenaway.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.